Role and Duties of the Company Secretary

 Does every company need a company secretary?

-Every company registered under the provisions of the Companies Acts 1963-2013, is required to have a company secretary.
+Every company registered under the provisions of the Companies Act 2014, is required to have a company secretary.
 The company secretary and the directors are considered to be the officers of the company.

 Company Secretarial Service